A representation of the wave function on the three-dimensional space: Multi-layered field representation of quantum states

 \section{Multi-layered field representation of quantum states}

-In section \sref{s:st_rep}, we have seen that we can form tuples of wavefunctions or fields defined on the $3$D-space, by using constructions encountered in the theory of fiber bundles, leading to representations of separable states as fields defined on the $3$D-space.
+In section \sref{s:st_rep}, we have seen that we can form tuples of wave functions or fields defined on the $3$D space, by using constructions encountered in the theory of fiber bundles, leading to representations of separable states as fields defined on the $3$D space.
 This is done by using the operation $\btimes$, which is defined using an equivalence class of direct sums of vector fields.
 Superpositions of separable states are represented as direct sums of fields representing separable states.
-One not only gets a $3$D-space representation of the wavefunctions defined on the configuration space, but also of the linear operators acting on them, as operators on the fields \eqref{eq:operators_fields}.
+One not only gets a $3$D space representation of the wave functions defined on the configuration space, but also of the linear operators acting on them, as operators on the fields \eqref{eq:operators_fields}.
 This construction provides a background for an intuitive interpretation, based on multiple layers.
 A \emph{layer} consists of the representation of a separable state, and superpositions of such separable states are represented as linear combinations of such layers, which can be called \emph{multi-layers}.
 Fig. \ref{multi-layered.png} depicts this idea.

 Equation \eqref{eq:multi-layered_field} shows how the multi-layered fields like the one in Fig. \ref{multi-layered.png} can be represented as long chains of direct sum of vector fields on $\M$, some of them coupled into layers by transformations $\mathcal{G}_{\nD{\D_1},\ldots,\nD{\D_\n}}$ as in equation \eqref{eq:btimes_transf_n_orbit}.